react-native-device-info/react-native-device-info/README.md

 ### isCameraPresent()

-Tells if the device have any camera now.
+Tells if the device has any camera now.

 #### Examples